aishitdharwal/aishitdharwal.github.io/README.md

-  # AI Product Manager Course Branding Deck
+  # AIPM Webinar MVP Landing Page Mobile

-  This is a code bundle for AI Product Manager Course Branding Deck.
-The original project is available at https://www.figma.com/design/PPGZ4YcCrPyIeAzoNc2nA5/AI-Product-Manager-Course-Branding-Deck.
+  This is a code bundle for AIPM Webinar MVP Landing Page Mobile.
+The original project is available at https://www.figma.com/design/kQOGrBPKGlfVVsUNnbvIPn/AIPM-Webinar-MVP-Landing-Page-Mobile.

   ## Running the code